codatio/codat-docs/blog/231003-deprecation-accounting-deleted-records.md

 **Today, for some data types, Codat also updates the `status` property of the deleted record. **

 For example:
-- Codat retrieves a invoice from Xero with a status of `Submitted`
+- Codat retrieves a invoice from Xero with a status of `Submitted`.
-- The invoice is then manually deleted from within Xero
+- The invoice is then manually deleted from within Xero.
-- Codat retrieves data from Xero a second time, and reconciles the fact that the invoice has been deleted by changing the status of the invoice within Codat to `void`
+- Codat retrieves data from Xero a second time, and reconciles the fact that the invoice has been deleted by changing the status of the invoice within Codat to `void`.

 ## New behavior